JeNeSuisPasDave/AdventOfCode-2025/notes.md

 but got lucky in that the example data provided a sufficient test run to catch all the bugs that could have shown up when processing the "real" input data.

+## Day 3

+*Wednesday, 2025-01-03*

+**07:10**

+I setup the project with part 1 specs, example data, and input data.

+Next I'll add the CLI wrapper and file reading logic, borrowing heavily from previous days.